catb0t/yacbnl/README.md

 to compile with slower string operations for primitive conversions rather than floating point math, use `-DPREFER_CHAR_CONV` on the command line or `#define PREFER_CHAR_CONV` before the `#include "yacbnl.h"`.

+written in C11, builds as C++ >= 11.

-written in C99 and C11. does not compile in C++; no plans for this currently. you should probably use boost, and in C, you should probably use GMP because this is a toy.
+you should probably use boost, and in C, you should probably use GMP because this is a toy.

 ---